Minority Business Enterprise (MBE) Certification

 System for Award Management (SAM)

 A DUNS number is a unique nine-character number used to identify your organization.
-The federal government uses the DUNS number to track how federal money is allocated.
 For additional information call 866-705-5711.

 Registering for a DUNS number is free of charge.
 You will need all the information listed below to obtain a DUNS number: